gammasoft71/Examples_Qt/README.md

 [Application](Qt.Widgets/Application/Application) Shows how to create an application with QApplication.

-[DarkMode](Qt.Widgets/Application/DarkMode) Shows how to create a dafrk mode application.
+[DarkMode](Qt.Widgets/Application/DarkMode) Shows how to create a dark mode application.

 ## Common Controls